stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 `(stacks-transfer!)` function.
 This function will attempt to transfer from a given principal to another principal.
 This function itself _requires_ that the operation have been signed by the transfering principal.
-The `integer` type in our smart contracting language is 8-bytes, which allows it to specify the maximum amount of microstacks spendable in a single Stacks transfer.
+The `integer` type in our smart contracting language is an 8-byte unsigned integer, which allows it to specify the maximum amount of microstacks spendable in a single Stacks transfer.

 Like any other smart contract transaction, this function call returns true if the transfer was successful, and false otherwise.